c2c-ccs22/config-to-code/README.md

 scripts, or use the provided Dockerfile to build a Docker image and run everything in that container.
 We explain the latter in this readme.

-After cloning the repository, please run the following steps:
+After cloning the repository, please first copy the `src` folder provided along with the submission to the repository root.
+The Dockerfile and scripts expect the `src` folder to be here.

+Then run the following steps:

 ```
 sudo docker build -t c2c-image .